One Year Gone: 1983 Chrysler Imperial – STILL $9,500

 One of the first projects Lee Iaoccoca initiated when he took over leadership at Chrysler was to bring back the company’s storied Imperial brand.
 The early 1980s Imperial was only available as a stunning two-door, rear-wheel-drive coupe.
 Among other technology that included an all-digital dashboard, Chrysler’s Electronics Division supplied Imperials with an innovative electronic fuel injection system developed following the conclusion of the Apollo Space Program.
 The space-age EFI design ended up being the Imperial’s Achilles heel, as many owners complained the cars were hard to start and would stall out.
 Rumor has it that even Frank Sinatra’s version embarrassed its namesake by stalling out in public so much that he had Chrysler remove his special edition version and endorsement from all of the advertising.
 Consequently, Chrysler ended up reimbursing the cost to have owners convert their cars to a more reliable two-barrel carburetor setup.

-This survivor-quality, 47K original mile Night Watchmn Blue 1983 Chrysler Imperial for sale, originally listed in November 2022 in Lake Zurich, Illinois (Chicago), features one of these dealer-installed carburetor conversions.
+This survivor-quality, 47K original mile Night Watchmn Blue 1983 Chrysler Imperial for sale, first spotted on Craigslist in November 2022 in Lake Zurich, Illinois (Chicago), features one of these dealer-installed carburetor conversions.
 The seller reports the dealer even affixed a door tag indicating the retrofit occurred when the car had just under 2,000 miles.
 Additionally, the pictures posted indicate the car’s leather interior looks brand new, while the rest of this Imperial shows only minimal blemishes.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $8,100 and its #1 “Excellent” appraisal of $12,600.